crankycyclops/trogdor-pp/src/php7/trogdord/README.md

 Represents a connection to trogdord and is used to create and retrieve games, as well as to return statistical information about the server.

-Below is a complete list of public methods (all methods including the constructor throw an instance of `\Trogdord\NetworkException` if anything goes wrong with the connection):
+Below is a complete list of public methods and properties (all methods, including the constructor, throw an instance of `\Trogdord\NetworkException` if anything goes wrong with the connection):

+* `$status` — Gets set after every request to the status code returned in the response.
+This is a public read-only property and can only be set by internal methods.

 * `__construct(string hostname, int port = 1040)` — Establish a connection to an
 instance of trogdord over the network.